kilsmo/fragmate/README.md

 real applications.
 There are, however, simple proof-of-concept applications that use Fragmate.

-Fragmate wants to keep the simple API that it currently provides, and at the same time, have performance on par or better than established frameworks.
+Fragmate aims to keep the simple API that it currently provides, and at the same time, have performance on par or better than established frameworks.